pythonanywhere/help_pages/articles/TkinterPygameEtc.md

 = graphical user interface).

-The problem is that PythonAnywhere is a server-side, or "headless" environment, which means it doesn't have access your GUI.
+The problem is that PythonAnywhere is a server-side, or "headless" environment, which means it doesn't have access to your GUI.
 When you run code on PythonAnywhere, it runs on our servers, and it doesn't have any way to talk directly to your local display and be able to display graphics on it.